 Tips and important considerations for submitting to publications

 On Medium you’ll find stories from both individual writers and publications.
-Publications may vary in size and scope, may be powered by a single writer or multiple writers, but they generally feature stories written under a common theme.
+Publications vary in size and scope, and may be powered by a single writer or multiple writers, but they generally feature stories that share a common theme.

 There are a number of different types of publications on Medium.
-Some publications, like Forge, ZORA, and Debugger are run by Medium’s content group.
-Others, like the New York Times and Forbes, are syndicated publications.
 There are publications Medium partners with like Towards Data Science, Mind Cafe, and An Injustice!
-And there are many user-generated publications that feature all kinds of writers and topics.
+And there are many user-generated publications that feature all kinds of writers and topics, like The Belladonna, or Prototypr.
 Each publication has its own subject area, submission policies, audience, and publishing practices, so it’s important to familiarize yourself with the publication before submitting to them.

 - What kinds of stories are featured in the publication?
 Browse the publication to better understand the types of stories it publishes.
 Look at the overall quality of the writing in the publication, and look at how the stories are formatted.
 Note the topics covered in the publication and the tone of the writing.
 Do they feel like a good fit for your style of writing and the topics you like to write about?
 As a reader, do you enjoy the stories in the publication?
 If the stories are compelling to you, that’s a great sign.

 - What is the publication’s focus?
 The most rewarding publications for writers tend to have a strong sense of focus.
 Browse the publication’s homepage and ask yourself: What is this publication’s unifying theme or focus area?
 Does it have one?

 - Who edits the publication?
 Who are the editors behind the publication?
 How do they describe themselves and their work on the publication’s homepage and about page?
 Do they publish on Medium?
 Click through to their profiles and browse their work.